seshuk/seshuk.github.io/_posts/2019-01-30-git-basics-rename.md

 **1. Rename local branch**
- - If you already on the branch that you would like to rename
+If you already on the branch that you would like to rename

  ```bash
  git branch -m new-name
   ```
-  If you are on someother branch
+If you are on some other branch
   ```bash
   git branch -m old-name new-name
   ```